gavinkendall/autoscreen/readme.txt

 The "Include mouse pointer" option, when enabled, will include the mouse pointer in the image of the screenshot that will be taken for that particular screen.

+The "Preview" image area shows you a preview of the selected Component.
+The preview refreshes every 500 milliseconds.

 The "Folder" text box refers to the directory in which screenshots will be written to.
+You can use the backslash character (\) as part of your folder structure to define sub-folders.
+An ending backslash character is recommended, but it will be included automatically upon save.

 The "Macro" text box refers to the macro used that defines how each individual file is named.
+Any characters invalid to Windows will be stripped out (such as /, :, *, ?, \, <, >, and |).
+You cannot use the backslash character (\) as part of your macro.

 The "Tags" drop-down control gives you a list of macro tags that can be used for your macro:
 %name%           Name of screen or region                The "Name" of the screen